ScottArbeit/Grace/docs/Design and Motivations.md

 Wait, what?
 No one does those anymore.

 Yeah, well... the thing is, I really don't like Electron apps.
 Like, at all.
-I'm in the "it's called a *browser*... it's for *browsing*..." camp.

-It's simply not possible to recreate the snappiness, the stick-to-your-finger-ness, the *certainty* that the UI is reacting to you, that you get in a native app when you're writing in a browser.
+It's simply not possible to recreate the snappiness, the stick-to-your-finger-ness, the _certainty_ that the UI is reacting to you, that you get in a native app when you're writing in a browser.
 It's just not.
 I've been watching this for years now, and almost no one even tries.

 "What about Visual Studio Code?"
 I hear someone say.
 It's among the best examples, for sure.
-(I admit it, I'm typing this in VS Code right now.)
-But I don't *love* it.
+But I don't _love_ it.
 Look how much programming and how many person-years have gone into it to make it OK.
 Look at the way they had to completely rewrite the terminal window output using Canvas because nothing else in a browser was fast enough.

-I don't see a lot of other Electron apps getting nearly that level of programming.
+I don't see a lot of other Electron apps getting nearly that level of effort and programming.
 And they're all just... not great.

-And I fear that, as an industry, we're failing our fellow human beings, and we're failing each other, by accepting second-rate UX on the first-rate hardware we have.
+I fear that, as an industry, we're failing our fellow human beings, and we're failing each other, by accepting second-rate UX on the first-rate hardware we have.

 We're making this choice for one reason: our own convenience as programmers.
 We're prioritizing developer ergonomics over user experience, and claiming that it's for business reasons.
-And we're usually not making great experiences, even with that.
+And we're usually not making great UX with it.

 We have tools today that can create native apps on multiple platforms from a single codebase, and that's what I'm taking advantage of.
 There's nothing in Grace's UX that I'm currently imagining that requires any complex user controls that can't be rendered in any of those tools... you know: text blocks, lines, borders, normal input fields and buttons / checkboxes / radio buttons.
 Maybe a tree view or some graphs if I'm feeling fancy.